joemiller/workstation-bootstrap/README.md

   to keep these files to the minimum run_list and put the bulk of the data into a role.

+### GO !!!

 - Run chef using Rake!  `rake chef dna=my_config` would run chef-solo using the `config/myconfig.json` file.
 Default is `dna=laptop` if not specified.

+### Do non-chef things

-- Install other things that I have not included in this cookbook, such as:
+- Install other things not included in this cookbook, such as:

     * Any apps from the Mac App Store
     * SSH keys, SSL keys, etc.
+    * Configure FileVault

-A Note About Dropbox
+A note about Dropbox
 --------------------
 The `apps::dropbox` recipe will stop the Chef run after installing Dropbox if it detects that Dropbox is not yet configured.
 I do this because some of the